Xaverick/media-streaming-backend/Readme.md

 - Personalized media recommendations are generated based on user watch history and preferences.
 - Recommendation data is stored in **MongoDB**.
 - Machine learning algorithms can be integrated to improve recommendation accuracy.

+### API Rate Limiting
+- Rate limiting is implemented to prevent excessive API calls.
+- **express-rate-limit** middleware is used to limit the number of requests per IP.

+### Pagination
+- Pagination is implemented to handle large datasets efficiently.
+- **skip** and **limit** parameters are used to fetch paginated data.

 ### Error Handling
 - Custom error handling middleware is used to handle errors and send appropriate responses.